ROS 2 Platform

 Camera IP address

-Can be empty; or specify IP of target camera
+Can be empty; or fill in the IP address of the camera to connect

 device_workmode